meedan/meedan.com/README.md

 Make sure you are on the `develop` branch.

-How this works: With middleman, templates in `source` are rendered with the values from `locales` and `data` directories (and potentially other dynamic content sources), then all the output static HTML goes to `build`.
+How this works: With Middleman, templates in `source` are rendered with the values from `locales` and `data` directories (and potentially other dynamic content sources), then all the output static HTML goes to `build`.
 So, files in `build` are often erased and rewritten when you run `middleman build`, and your edit will not appear in the deployment.

 Bonus: If you make a commit on the `develop` branch, the Jenkins server will pull your change to the server and run `middleman build` for you, deploying automatically to staging!
 And a bot will tell you about it in Slack. :zap: